ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve Part of a Group Configuration by Filters ## {#configuration-resource-fetch}

-The Administrator can send a FETCH request to the group-configuration resource manage/GROUPNAME associated to an OSCORE group with group name GROUPNAME, in order to retrieve part of the current configuration of that group.
+The Administrator can send a FETCH request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to retrieve part of the current configuration of that group.

 When custom CBOR is used, the request payload is a CBOR map, which contains the following fields: